AustinWiley/Docker-Boto3-Technical-Assignment/README.md

 ```

-3. Once the Container is runing is will prompt for three arguments:
+3. Once the Container is runing it will prompt for three arguments:

    * `Enter source bucket name: `